6im0n/Whanos/readme.md

 ### ⚠️ MUST
 ```
-n order for a repository to be usable within the Whanos infrastructure, it must contain a single
+In order for a repository to be usable within the Whanos infrastructure, it must contain a single
 application (written in a supported language), whose source code and resources are in an app
 directory placed at the root of the repository
 ```